-Why have an Ultrasound Scan?
+Why have an ultrasound scan?

 The most common reasons to have an ultrasound in pregnancy are to determine the age of the baby, to confirm its wellbeing and to make sure the baby is growing normally.
 After 12 weeks gestation, the age is confirmed from calculations using the head, abdomen and upper leg measurements.
 The ultrasound scan can also identify fetal abnormalities as well as twins.

-What Your Sonographer Does at Your Pregnancy Scan
+What your Sonographer does at your Pregnancy scan

 The person who does your scan is a Sonographer and there are several different types of scans they complete throughout your pregnancy.
 During each scan we try to ensure your comfort although this can sometimes be challenging depending on the position of your baby.
 We discuss your pregnancy at each of your appointments to ensure you are kept informed and reassured.